SashkoMolodec/Meera/README.md

 bash -c "$(curl -sL https://raw.githubusercontent.com/MichMich/MagicMirror/master/installers/raspberry.sh)"
 ```

-Then, we will need to install Electron & Node JS to make everything work fine.
+Then, we'll need to install Electron & Node JS to make everything work fine.
 You need to run this commands in your terminal one by one:
 ```
 cd /tmp
 wget https://nodejs.org/dist/v8.2.1/node-v8.2.1-linux-armv7l.tar.xz